healthykitchen101/healthykitchen101.com/kettles/reviews/mueller-austria/mueller-ultra-kettle-m99s.md

 *   Cleaning (20%) - **7.0**/undefined

 The Mueller Ultra Electric Kettle is simply straightforward to use.
-We had no problem controlling, filling, and pouring with it.
-However, it had an unfortunate inconvenience due to the handle.
+We had no problem operating the kettle, filling and pouring in water.
+However, the design of the handle proved to be a little inconvenient.

 ### 7.0 - User Control